lina98st/lina98st/README.md

 ---

 ### About Me
-I’m a fullstack developer who cares about clean design, structure and user experience.
+I'm a fullstack developer who cares about clean design, structure and user experience.
-I like writing code that’s simple, logical and easy to maintain.
+I like writing code that's simple, logical and easy to maintain.
 My background in web development comes from completed courses and self-study.
 Coding full-time since mid-2024, working in IT since 2019.

 **Skills & Technologies:**